 - c.
 Additional Site Reviews are required per federal and state regulations for Seriously Deficient determinations. - d.
 Assistants/Helpers must be approved by Community Care Licensing.
 Assistants/Helpers left alone with the children must be 18 years or older.
-Assistants/Helpers left alone with the children must know where the claim forms (scannable or online) are kept, allow the Field Representative (Site Monitor) to conduct a Site Review, and be able to participate in a Site Review. - e.
+Assistants/Helpers left alone with the children must know where the claim forms are kept, allow the Field Representative (Site Monitor) to conduct a Site Review, and be able to participate in a Site Review. - e.
 Your claim will be checked at each Site Review.
-No reimbursement will be made for meals served prior to the Site Review if the claim is not up-to-date, complete and available for review by a Field Representative.
-USDA regulations require sponsors to follow the seriously deficient process (outlined in your Permanent Agreement) when the provider is not up to date with their claim.
+No reimbursement will be made for meals served prior to the Site Review if the claim is not up-to-date, complete and available for review by a Field Representative. .